eltociear/website/src/lib/content/papers/en/omega-proof/02-apparatus.md

 It is, in essence, a **trustless coordination machine**—one that should function regardless of whether the parties like, trust, or even respect each other.

 What follows is a non-technical summary.
-The full Protocol Omega (Bulletproof Edition) document, including all annexes, is available in the research package.
+The full Protocol Omega (Bulletproof Edition) document, is available in the research package.

 ## The Four Pillars